David Traktovenko

-David Isaakovich Traktovenko (Давид Исаакович Трактовенко) is a Russian businessman and the owner of A-League club Sydney FC.
+David Isaakovich Traktovenko (Давид Исаакович Трактовенко) is a Russian businessman.

+Education

+1978 – Leningrad Financial and Economic Institute named after N.A.
+Voznesensky (finance and credit).
+He is a candidate of Economic Sciences, Associate Professor.

+Career

+David Traktovenko's career in the banking sector began in 1978.
+He worked at the State Bank of the USSR, in the Leningrad Regional Department of Promstroybank of the USSR.

+In 1990 he became a member of the Board of the Leningrad Industrial and Construction Bank.

+Since 1994 he has been the First Deputy Chairman of the Management Board of JSC Industrial and Construction Bank.

+Since 1996 he has been Chairman of the Management Board of JSC Industrial and Construction Bank.

+Since 1998 he has been the First Vice President of St. Petersburg Banking House CJSC and the first Vice President of the Association of Russian Banks.

+From 2001 to 2005 he was a member of the Supervisory Board, and then Chairman of the Supervisory Board of JSC Bank Saint Petersburg.

+From 2005 to 2007 he was the President of St. Petersburg Banking House CJSC.

+Since 2005 he has been Chairman of the Supervisory Board of NP "Banking House "Saint Petersburg".

+Since 2007 he has been Chairman of the Board of Directors of St. Petersburg Banking House CJSC.

 Business

 In 1978 Traktovenko graduated from Voznesensky Financial School with a degree in credit and finance.
 As a doctor of economics, he worked as an economist and then as a manager of State Bank department.
 In 1988, he joined the Leningrad office of the USSR Promstroybank (PSB).
 He soon became commercial director of Promstroybank and later a board member.
 In 1995, he was appointed board member of Vyborg-Bank and in 1998 was also a board member of St. Petersburg bank.
 Traktovenko chaired the board of directors of International Bank of St. Petersburg.
 In 2011 his wealth was estimated at $550 million.

 Football

-Traktovenko was chairman of the board of directors of FC Zenit from 2003 to 2005.
+From 2003 to 2005 Traktovenko was chairman of the board of directors of FC Zenit of Saint Petersburg.
+In 2006 he sold the club to Gazprom structures.

 Traktovenko took over the ownership of A-League club Sydney FC in March 2009.
+Traktovenko leave the ownership of Sydney FC to his son in-law Scott Barlow take over the A league club.